Guide for Faculty Advisors on Advising Sophomores

 Study Abroad Plans:

-- New Program Finder on the Off Campus Studies website allows students and advisors to search for off campus study opportunities that fit their goals and interests.
+- The Program Finder on the Center for Global Education website allows students and advisors to search for off campus study opportunities that fit their goals and interests.

 - Deadlines: October 1 for spring Off Campus Study; April 1 for fall Off Campus Study